iotempire/iotempower/doc/testing.rst

-Testing IOT empower
+Testing IoTempower
 ====================

 Overview
 --------

-The **Testing IOT empower** project focuses on ensuring the robustness and reliability of IOT empower applications.
+The **Testing IoTempower** project focuses on ensuring the robustness and reliability of IoTempower applications.
 This documentation provides details on the structure and contents of the testing folder, along with instructions on running the tests.

 Contents
 --------

-The testing folder for the IOT empower project is located at `iot/tests`.
+The testing folder for the IoTempower project is located at `iot/tests`.
 It consists of four files.
 The files that start with the `test` prefix are actual test files, and there is one additional file named `data.py` which contains all configurations and test cases for these tests.

 File Descriptions
 -----------------